Kendal: Transport

+Train

 Kendal railway station lies on the Windermere Branch Line.
-Northern Trains provides direct services to Windermere to the north and to Oxenholme and Lancaster to the south, which are both on the West Coast Main Line.
+Northern Trains provides direct services to Windermere going Northbound and going southbound services to Oxenholme Lake District and some trains continue through to Manchester Airport via Preston.

+A Northern Class 195 at Kendal Station during September 2023.

+Bus

 Local routes from the bus station serve destinations such as Ambleside, Barrow-in-Furness, Keswick, Lancaster and Penrith, with most services operated by Stagecoach Cumbria & North Lancashire.

-Long-distance National Express coaches run to Preston and Birmingham.
+Two Enviro 400MMC at Kendal bus station during June 2022.

+The bus routes out of Kendal (non-town routes) are predominately run by Stagecoach however a few are run by a few different operators.

+Kendal has a fleet of 'town hopper' buses that run around Kendal and to surrounding villages which are all run by Stagecoach.

+Roads

 Kendal is located about 8 mi from the M6 motorway.
 It is bypassed on the west side by the A591 road, linking it to Windermere and Keswick, and by the A590 leading to Barrow.
 It is also the end point of the A65 road to Kirkby Lonsdale, Skipton and Leeds, and a destination on the A6 road to Penrith.
 Kendal is signposted off the M6 at junctions 36 (A65, A590), 37 (A684 road), 38 (A685 road) and 39 (A6).
 A three-mile, £1.9m A591 bypass opened on 29 August 1971.

+Canal

 The Lancaster Canal was built as far as Kendal in 1819, but the northern section was rendered unnavigable by the construction of the M6.
 Part of this section was drained and filled in to prevent leakage; the course of the canal through Kendal has now been built over.
 The canal towpath, however, remains as a footpath through the town.
 A campaign is underway to restore the canal as far as Kendal.